microsoft/nni/docs/WebUI.md

 ## View job default metric

 Click the tab "Default Metric" to see the point graph of all trials.
-Hover every point to see its specific default metric and search space message.
+Hover to see its specific default metric and search space message.

 ![](./img/accuracy.png)